A la Une

 Member States agreed on two topics – the green economy in the context of sustainable development and poverty eradication, and the institutional framework for sustainable development.

-The Monegasque Government's actions meet the Millennium Goals through various activities relating to development aid and international cooperation.
+The Monegasque Government's actions meet the sustainable development goals through various activities relating to development aid and international cooperation.
 In this context, and with specific emphasis on the environment, the areas of intervention are the fight against desertification and aid for reforestation, access to drinking water and sanitation, urban development that respects the environment and the protection of biodiversity.

 In addition, many activities have been undertaken by the Monegasque Government with regard to promoting research and new environmental technologies, protecting the seas and oceans and, more generally, environment-related development cooperation, such as meeting commitments on carbon neutrality.